 For chronic, life-impairing procrastination, the strategies above are often insufficient without addressing underlying causes:

 ADHD: Impaired dopaminergic function in prefrontal circuits produces deficits in task initiation, time perception ("time blindness"), and maintaining goal focus.
 Stimulant medications improve PFC dopamine function and dramatically reduce procrastination in many individuals with ADHD.
-Behavioral strategies are more effective when combined with treatment.
+Russell Barkley's research emphasizes that ADHD is fundamentally a disorder of self-regulation across time, of which procrastination is a primary symptom — and that behavioral strategies work better when combined with treatment of the underlying condition.

 Procrastination and Identity